 In brief:

-- To ensure that they are working with legitimate businesses that operate within the law, financial institutions such as banks and fintechs must perform both Know Your Customer (KYC) and Know Your Business (KYB) checks.
+- To ensure that they are working with legitimate businesses that operate within the law, financial institutions such as banks and fintechs must perform both KYC and KYB checks.

 - While KYB and KYC involve verification processes, KYB requires an additional layer of complexity since it focuses on confirming the legitimacy of both the business and ultimate beneficial owners (UBOs).